Frequently Asked Questions for the Global Study Program (GSP)

 Where will I live?

-The Center for International Education Housing Office can assist you with a variety of housing options, including homestay and apartments.
+The International Housing Office can assist you with a variety of housing options, including homestay and apartments.
 With a homestay arrangement, you will live with a local family and experience an American family lifestyle.
 You can also rent out a room with a Davis family or in an apartment.
 Renting a room is an excellent opportunity to live with others who are not part of the GSP.

 What is life like in Davis?